-1.4.
-MADRE
+1.4 MADRE

 Type of project funded: MADRE funds community-based women's organizations to meet urgent needs and achieve their long-term goals.
 Their grants enable life-sustaining and community-changing interventions and are sometimes the sole source of financial support in the places where they work.
-These are communities that war or disaster have rendered difficult
+These are communities that war or disaster have rendered difficult to fund and challenging to reach.
+Their three areas of focus are gender-based violence, climate justice, and peace-building.

 Eligibility: Madre funds local organizations, networks and groups that are "under the radar" of other international funders and large aid organizations.
-They focus their partnerships on women-led organizations that prioritize the leadership of young women and girls, Indigenous women, Afro-descendant women, LGBTQI people, and people with disabilities.
+They focus their partnerships on women-led organizations that prioritize the leadership of young women and girls, Indigenous women, Afrodescendant women, LGBTQI people, and people with disabilities.